SJTU-Storage-Lab/SC2023AE_APSNet/README.md

 # USENIX-ATC-2024-AE-APTN (APSNet)
 Supplemental code and dataset for Exploit both SMART Attributes and NAND Flash Wear Characteristics to Effectively Forecast SSD-based Storage Failures in Clusters.

+Notably, the original name of the Pseudo Siamese Neural Network was Pseudo Twin Network, but due to being offensive, our project was renamed from APSNet to APTN halfway through.
+However, since there are many code files, some files still use the old naming.
+Therefore, it is declared here that APSNet and APTN are consistent in the code files.

 We provide two experiment reproduction schemes:
 1. Experiment using Local Environment
 2. Experiment using Container Image